davetgerrard/GenomicLayers/README.md

 ### Notes (reverse chronological)

+__2016-10-21__ X inactivation missing hits 150Mb+.
+In the runs so far, there has been no marking (from any factor) beyond 150Mb, even though mm9 chrX extends to 166.6Mb.
+Not sure why but suspect code.

+Checked matchBindingFactor() that is returning hits at 166.4Mb, so OK.

+Check runLayerBinding() that is also returning hits at 166.4Mb, so OK.

+Re-running the sim with 10 waves and 1000 iters seems to have 'fixed' the problem.
+Weird.

+Returning to question of whether the final H3K27me3 tracks resembel the Simon et al. Xist track.
+They don't.

+Is the offsetting too large?
+How do the simulation H3K27me3 compare to the simulation CpG_islands?
+Also not-great.

+Have removed requiredment of CpG_island binding to be unmarked in H3K27me3, just in case that is preventing good blocks of CpG_island from being established.

+On the upside, I test bg.CpG_island against the published definition and it was VERY good.
+Out of 2148 hits on mm9 chrX, 5 would have failed for not having GC% > 50% and 11 would have failed for not having O/E > 0.6.

+ 	table(cpgRatioVec > 0.6, cgPcVec > 0.5)

+	        FALSE TRUE
+	  FALSE     0   11
+	  TRUE      5 2132

 __2016-10-20__

  I've run it several times and it looks largely the same each time.
 The peaks are roughly in the correct places with some stand out differences.